WeHomeBot/ling/docs/api-examples.md

 ```
 :::

+Sets custom parameters for template rendering.
 Add default variables to all Bot objects created for Ling, which can be used when rendering prompt templates; the prompt templates are parsed by default using [Nunjucks](https://mozilla.github.io/nunjucks/).

-### setSSE
+#### setSSE

 ::: details setSSE(sse: boolean)
 ```ts